Biden wants to compensate New Mexico residents sickened by radiation during 1945 nuclear testing

 Biden watched the film last week while on vacation in Rehoboth Beach, Delaware.

 Democratic Sen. Ben Ray Lujan of New Mexico spoke of how the first bomb was tested on soil just south of where the event was.
-The senator also discussed getting an amendment into the Radiation Exposure Compensation Act, which gives payments to people become ill from nuclear weapons tests or uranium mining during the Cold War.
+The senator also discussed getting an amendment into the Radiation Exposure Compensation Act, which gives payments to people who become ill from nuclear weapons tests or uranium mining during the Cold War.

 “And those families did not get the help that they deserved.
 They were left out of the original legislation,” Lujan added.
 “We’re fighting with everything that we have” to keep the amendment in the National Defense Authorization Act.